JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Debugging/src/01-General-Debugging.md

     unwrap rec = rec.b
 ```

-From the Slack channel, garyb mentioned passing the `--verbose-errors` flag to the compiler. **This will output a LOT of information**, but it's that or nothing.
+In the PureScript chatroom, `garyb` mentioned passing the `--verbose-errors` flag to the compiler. **This will output a LOT of information**, but it's that or nothing.
 To do that, run this code:

 ```bash
 spago build -u --verbose-errors